Hand, foot and mouth disease is a common childhood illness that can also affect adults. It usually gets better on its own in 7 to 10 days.

 They can tell you which ones are suitable for children.

 Non-urgent advice: See a GP if:

-- your symptoms do not improve after 7 to 10 days
+- your symptoms or your child's symptoms do not improve after 7 to 10 days

 - you or your child has a very high temperature, or feels hot and shivery